benjameep/runner_creds_example/README.md

 # Example Ion Runner

-This runner is testing out requiring the OPEN_API_KEY and SECRET_KEY user creds
+This runner is testing out requiring the OPEN_AI_KEY and MY_SECRET user creds